 Although the gender of these peddlers and “hucksters” is not usually recorded, it makes sense that women usually baked the poisoned pies, since women then were most often the cooks of the home, and the men were off at war themselves.

-This was a prime example of why it pays to dig deep in genealogical research, going beyond the usual and basic sources.
+This was a prime example of why it pays to dig deep in genealogical research, going beyond the usual and basic sources and exploring historical context as well.
 This fascinating family story was only discovered by ordering and examining the substantial pension file from the National Archives.
 If you have Civil War veterans in your own tree who qualified for a pension, consider making the investment in obtaining that record.

 Here is a link to the National Archives’ Military Service Records page with instructions.
 Simply fill out the NATF 85 form, pay the fee, and wait!
 Requests can often take up to several months to process, locate, make copies, and ship, but are usually well worth the wait.
 We should note that this process is only available to Union soldiers.
 For understandable reasons, the United States federal government did not provide pension money to soldiers who had been employed in fighting against it.